B2B Articles - October 17, 2017

 Solution: Explain to stakeholders that the project will be more successful if decision makers are involved throughout the project process.
-If a stakeholder cannot commit, can they empower a steering team or nominate other decision makers for the duration of the project.
+If a stakeholder cannot commit, can they empower a steering team or nominate other decision makers for the duration of the project?

 Some stakeholders have a vague mental picture of the design that they are trying to achieve with a web project.
 These stakeholders want design teams to replicate this mental image and are not open to other possibilities.

 There is a fundamental challenge at play in this situation.
-The stakeholder who holds firmly to this mental picture is not trusting in the professional experience of the design and project team to solve and focus a core problem.
+The stakeholder who holds firmly to this mental picture is not trusting in the professional experience of the design and project team to solve and focus on a core problem.

 Solution: Have a frank and open conversation about the design decision-making process with stakeholders.
 Discuss what the process for decision-making looks like in advance.
 Ask for stakeholders to be open to new ideas.
-Use mood-boards, comparison examples, and involve stakeholders in the lead up to the first design presentation.
+Use mood boards, comparison examples, and involve stakeholders in the lead-up to the first design presentation.

 Scope creep can occur when a web project team gets inputs and requests that were not understood early on.

-Sometimes these “out of scope” requests are introduced later in the project and the project team doesn’t have a mechanism for prioritization or filtering such requests.
+Sometimes these “out of scope” requests are introduced later in the project, and the project team doesn't have a mechanism for prioritization or filtering such requests.
 These misaligned expectations can cause projects to launch over budget, late, or not at all.
-For web teams that tackle the increased work, the quality of work or testing of the work may drop overall–harming project outcomes.
+For web teams that tackle the increased work, the quality of work or testing of the work may drop overall--harming project outcomes.